bradhowes/auv3-support/README.md

 ## History

 This is an update of my [AUv3Support][old] package which used UIKit and AppKit and included the DSPHeaders package.
-This new package relies on SwiftUI and the hosting app is much more modularized using the [the Composable Architecture][tca] framework.
+This new package relies on SwiftUI and the hosting app is much more modularized using [The Composable Architecture][tca] framework.

 Otherwise, the functionality remains pretty much the same between the two packages.